 In 2018, not long after my mum had died and I craved comfort, I bought another copy of WWRWTW.
 Alas, it defeated me again even though I read it slowly over several months and had incredibly vivid dreams.
 What they were trying to tell me, to this day, I still do not know.
 Frustrated, I put it back on the shelves as I couldn’t bring myself to give it away.
 I knew that there was a message in there somewhere for me.

-So, earlier this year, I was intrigued when I accidently came across Fairytale Medicine (now updated to Fairytale medicine 2021).
+So, earlier this year, I was intrigued when I accidently came across Fairytale medicine 2021.
 What?
 Really?
 A whole course on WWRWTW?
 The bright and colourful web site kept calling to me even though it was quite different from my usual teaching and learning activities.
 After some deliberation about working outside my comfort zone, I took a leap of faith and signed up in May.

 It didn’t take long until I definitely knew that Fairytale Medicine was for me.
 Clare, the course leader, said that when she had gone to study with Dr Clarissa Pinkola Estes she was disappointed to find out that they weren’t painting their faces and running through the woods of Boulder, Colorado, to connect with the stories.
 They were, in fact, sitting in a formal lecture theatre taking notes.
 Rather Clare than me, but I’m so glad that she did, as she has transformed that fusty-dusty academic learning, and a book I just cannot understand no matter how I much I try, into something fantastically light, fun and deep all at once.
 And, the energy that Sarah and Clare bring to the online makes me feel that I am running through the woods, paint on my face, with my very own fellowship of fairytale adventurers.